3osmic/Group3-repo-projects/Behavior-Driven-Development-Lab.md

 5. After installation, you can launch PyCharm Community by finding it in your application menu.

 ### Step 2: Install Behave
-You can install Selenium using Python's package manager, pip.
+You can install Behave using Python's package manager, pip.
 Open your command prompt or terminal and run the following command:

 `pip install behave`